Reverse Mortgage Leased Land Requirements: Do You Qualify?

 Hello Rachelle,

-Those terms would not meet HUD’s requirements.
-HUD requires that the lease extend 50 years beyond the youngest borrower’s 100th birthday for leased land to be acceptable.
-The timeframe is determined by the remaining term of the lease at the origination of the loan, not the original term.
+For properties on leased land, HUD requires that the lease extend at least 50 years beyond the youngest borrower’s 100th birthday.
+This requirement is based on the remaining term at the time of loan origination, not the original lease term.

 Can't Find the Answer?
 Ask Me a Question!